LGG233/Train-Schedule/README.md

 # Why the Project Is Useful
 This exercise was very useful.
 In addition to working with the new function (modal) and technology (moment.js), the homework required me to set up and manage an external database for data persistence, something I'll use regularly going forward.

-The two new items, modals and moment.js, are things that I will no doubt use quite often going forward, so it was helpful to work with them a bit (even if my use was rudimentary).
+The two new items, modals and moment.js, are also functionality that I will no doubt use quite often going forward, so it was helpful to work with them a bit (even if my use was rudimentary).

 The code itself was fairly straightforward (with the exception of the moment.js function).
-I only created four functions (two of which are for the two modals used in the project).
+I created four functions, two of which wrere used by the  modals in the project.